tonysheng01/Breakout/README.md

 1. **Paddle size increase:** Temporarily widens the paddle, making it easier to catch the ball.
 2. **Ball speed increase:** Increases the speed of the ball.
 The effect will be cumulative throughout the game so choose wisely!
 3. **Pass-through:** Temporarily lets the ball pass through all bricks it touches without bouncing back.
-4. **Sticky paddle:** Makes the ball stuck on the paddle the next few times it is caught.
+4. **Sticky paddle:** Enables the "sticky paddle" feature for a short period of time, making the ball stuck on the paddle when being caught.
 Useful for adjusting the ball's launching position and angle.
 5. **Confuse:** Temporarily places the scene upside-down and inverts all control.
 You might not want this.
 6. **Chaos:** Creates a chaotic effect where the scene is heavily distorted, lasting for a few seconds.
 Avoid at all costs!
 > Hint: powerups with reddish icons are generally associated with unwanted effects.